 Speaker builders fall into roughly 3 categories.
 The guys that are tuned into the parts and circuits but have no woodworking skills, the master woodworker that isn’t sure how the crossovers are assembled, and then there are the ones that can do both.
-Javad falls into the later.
-Not only does he take you on a journey of cabinet construction, but we also see his step by step process of the complete design details.
+Javad falls into the latter.
+Not only does he take you on a journey of cabinet construction, but we also see his step-by-step process of the complete design details.

 The tweeter is the OEM version of the RAAL 70-20 with an amorphous core.
 The midrange is the CSS, LW7 and the woofer is the CSS, SDX10.
 It is tuned with dual 10″ passive radiators – the ARP10’s.

 It’s cliche to say but I have been listening through my music library to song after song and am shocked by what I hear.
 A downside is it’s not always good, sometimes it makes the song less pleasing to hear, for example, a mic clipping in the recording is shockingly obvious.
 In one song I’m familiar with, I was convinced the RAAL was either blown or distorting badly, I scrambled to try to find out what was wrong, listening to another speaker didn’t reveal it.
 I finally listened to the song on my Beyerdynamics headphones and was relieved to hear it there too, it was the mic clipping in the recording ever so slightly (I can only assume).